raghebbenhamouda/RaghebBenHamouda/README.md

 <div>
  <p>
  Ragheb Ben Hamouda is a DevOps and Cloud Engineer with a strong interest in the fields of DevOps and Cloud Computing.  <br />
  He successfully completed the AWS Solution Architect Associate Certificate.
-Now he works as a Cloud engineer specializing in serverless architecture and studying for the Terraform Associate and the Certified Kubernetes Administrator(CKA) Certifications .
+Now he works as a Cloud engineer specializing in serverless architecture and studying for the Terraform Associate and the Certified Kubernetes Administrator(CKA) Certifications.

 - 🔭 I’m currently working on consulting and content around Cloud